syncfusion-content/windowsforms-docs/WindowsForms/Testing/UFT/Record-and-Run-the-tests.md

 ---
 layout: post
 title: Record and Run the tests for Syncfusion Essential WindowsForms
-description: This section explains about the Record and Run the tests for QTP/UFT.
+description: This section explains about how to Record and Run the tests with QTP/UFT for Syncfusion Windows Forms controls.
 platform: WindowsForms
 control: Testing
 documentation: ug